-Regular eNewsletters, programme planning and learning journals are available to families via our website.
+Regular eNewsletters, programme planning, learning journals and class blogs are available to families via our website and the Hillside Learning Hub.
 Each child has a daily communication book for parents and teachers to communicate short messages.
 Urgent messages, such as last-minute changes to pick-up plans, should be delivered by phone and not email.

 Click HERE for the Hillside Parent Handbook.